GesJeremie/Gotham-documentation/README.md

   route.match 'zombie/:id/edit', 'zombie#edit'
 ```

+> In this example, an url like `http://localhost:3000/zombie/243/edit` or `http://localhost:3000/zombie/frank/edit` will execute the file `controllers/zombie/edit.coffee`

 #### - Constraints

 Sometimes you need to attach a constraint to a route.
 You can do that easily :